leitwerk-ag/leitwerk-key-authority/README.md

 6. Set `scripts/ldap_update.php` to run on a regular cron job.

 7. Generate an SSH key pair to synchronize with.
-SSH Key Authority will expect to find the files as `config/keys-sync` and `config/keys-sync.pub` for the private and public keys respectively.
+Leitwerk Key Authority will expect to find the files as `config/keys-sync` and `config/keys-sync.pub` for the private and public keys respectively.

 8. Install the SSH key synchronization daemon.
 For systemd:

     1. Copy `services/systemd/keys-sync.service` to `/etc/systemd/system/`
     2. Modify `ExecStart` path and `User` as necessary.
-If SSH Key Authority is installed under `/home`, disable `ProtectHome`.
+If Leitwerk Key Authority is installed under `/home`, disable `ProtectHome`.
     3.  `systemctl daemon-reload`
     4.  `systemctl enable keys-sync.service`